andrewt3000/MachineLearning/README.md

 4. **Transfer learning** - storing knowledge gained while solving one problem and applying it to a different but related problem.
    - **fine tuning** is additional training to a base model for a specific task.
    - **lora** (Low-Rank Adaptation) is an add on for base models or stable diffusion model that adds ability for a specific task.
-5. **Semi-Supervised learning** - Use a mix mostly unlabeled, with a small labeled subset data.
+5. **Semi-Supervised learning** - trains on a mix of mostly unlabeled with a small labeled subset data.
 6. **Self-supervised learning** - A form of unsupervised learning where the model is trained on a task using the data itself, rather than labels.
    - Autoregressive LLM pretraining (next word prediction), and masked image modeling.